William Friese-Greene: Legacy

-In 1951 a biopic was made, starring Robert Donat, as part of the Festival of Britain.
+In 1951 a biopic was made, starring Robert Donat, based on the biography, Friese-Greene, Close-Up of an Inventor, as part of the Festival of Britain.
 The film, The Magic Box, was not shown until the festival was nearly over and only went on full release after it had finished.
-Despite the all-star cast and much praise for Robert Donat's performance, it was a box office flop.
-Domankiewicz and Herbert wrote, "He was the subject of a romantic and unreliable biography, Friese-Greene, Close-Up of an Inventor, which was then turned into an even more misleading film, The Magic Box."
+Despite the all-star cast, positive reviews, and much praise for Robert Donat's performance, it was not a financial success.
 Nonetheless, Martin Scorsese has many times cited it as one of his favourite films, and one that inspired him.

+The film did not portray Friese-Greene as the inventor of motion pictures, only a "pioneer", but some of the British press represented the film as if it did.
+The pro-Edison American film historian Terry Ramsaye called the film a "perversion of history".
+In 1955, Kodak employee Brian Coe wrote an article in the British Journal of Photography called "The Truth About Friese Greene" in reaction against the biography and the film, which expressed the view that Friese-Greene had not made any contribution to the development of the motion picture.
+Although Coe's work was much cited for decades, it has been discredited by more recent research.

+Friese-Greene was from then on more or less banished to obscurity by film historians, but newer research is rehabilitating him, giving a better understanding of his achievements and influence on the technical development of cinema.

 Despite a campaign by Bristol photographer Reece Winstone for the retention of Friese-Greene's birthplace for use as a Museum of Cinematography, among other purposes, it was demolished by Bristol Corporation in 1958 to provide parking space for six cars.